openstack/heat/doc/source/getting_started/on_devstack.rst

 These instructions assume you already have a working DevStack installation which can launch basic instances.

-Configure DevStack to enable Heat
+Configure DevStack to enable heat
 ---------------------------------
 Heat is configured by default on devstack for Icehouse and Juno releases.
 Newer versions of OpenStack require enabling heat services in devstack